-At Specsavers Aus/NZ we are well versed in assisting overseas trained optometrists to become OCANZ-qualified* – enabling them to migrate and practice in Australia and New Zealand as fully qualified local optometrists.
-Over the past five years our Melbourne-based team has helped 118 overseas-trained optoms through the program – with another 14 professionals going through in early July 2018.
+At Specsavers we are well versed in supporting overseas trained optometrists to successfully complete OCANZ exams – enabling them to immigrate and practise here in Australia and New Zealand as fully qualified local optometrists.
+Over the past nine years our OCANZ support team has helped over 130 overseas-trained optometrists through this program.

 Our support package